North American porcupine: Description

 Porcupines are usually dark brown or black in color, with white highlights.
 They have a stocky body, a small face, short legs, and a short, thick tail.
 This species is the largest of the New World porcupines and is the second largest North American rodent, after the American beaver.
 The head-and-body length is 60 to 90 cm, not counting a tail of 14.5 to 30 cm.
 The hind foot length is 7.5 to 9.1 cm.
 Weight can range from 3.5 to 18 kg.
 Weight in adult females can average some 7 kg while 5 wild-caught males averaged 10.67 kg.

-The porcupine possesses antibiotics in its skin which may help prevent infection when a porcupine falls out of a tree and is stuck with its own quills upon hitting the ground.
-Porcupines fall out of trees fairly often because they are highly tempted by the succulent buds and tender twigs at the ends of the branches.
-The porcupine, the wolverine, and the skunk are the only North American mammals that have strongly contrasting black-and-white coloration, because they are the only mammals that benefit from letting other animals know where and what they are in the dark of night.
+The porcupine, the wolverine, and the skunk are North American mammals that have strongly contrasting black-and-white coloration, which benefits them by letting other animals know where and what they are in the dark of night.

+The coloration of E. dorsatum generally does not vary.
+However in the pacific northwest, members of the E. d. epixanthum subspecies have been found with a recognizable yellow coloration to their quills.
+The porcupines found with this distinct coloration did not have albinism and the eyes and nose had their typical pigmentation, they are believed to be isabelline in terms of coloration.

 Quills

 The most distinguishing feature of the porcupine is its coat of quills.
 An adult porcupine has about 30,000 quills that cover all of its body except its underbelly, face, and feet.
 Quills are modified hairs formed into sharp, barbed, hollow spines.
 They are used primarily for defense, but also serve to insulate their bodies during winter.
 The quills are normally flattened against the body and in this position are less easily dislodged.
 Porcupines do not throw their quills, but when threatened contract superficial muscles which cause the quills to stand up and out from their bodies.
 In this position they become easier to detach from the body, especially when the tail is swung toward an attacker.
 The barbs at the end of the spines lodge in the flesh of a victim and are difficult and painful to remove.

-Stench

-The North American porcupine has a strong odor to warn away predators, which it can increase when agitated.
-The smell has been described as similar to strong human body odor, goats, or some cheeses.
-The odor is generated by a patch of skin called the rosette, on the lower back where modified quills serve as osmetrichia to broadcast the smell.
-The characteristic odor comes from the R-enantiomer of delta-decalactone.
-Not present is the S-enantiomer which smells like coconut and is used in flavorings and perfumes.
+The quills have a fatty acid coating which gives them antibiotic properties that help protect the porcupines from injuries.
+This helps prevent infection when a porcupine falls out of a tree and is stuck with its own quills upon hitting the ground.
+Porcupines fall out of trees fairly often because they are highly tempted by the succulent buds and tender twigs at the ends of the branches.